 Interest rates of Foreigner Loans differ from every institution.
 Interest rates can range from 4.48% to 10% per annum or more.
 A foreigner Loan is considered high-risk for the lender because foreigners typically stay in a country temporarily, hence the high-interest rate.

 However, this really depends on your credit and employment history in Singapore.
-So it's best to apply and ask your lender as many questions as you need to feel comfortable with taking up a loan.
+So it's best to apply foreigner loan in Singapore after you ask your lender as many questions as you need to feel comfortable with taking up a loan.

 What to Consider When Applying for a Foreigner Loan?